progranet/OMeta.Lua/readme.md

 ```
 (But remember, above source must be compiled to plain Lua source before you can execute it - try for example `OMeta.doString([[...]])`)

 Above expressions looking as innocent string concatenations work in fact on the underlying objects.
-This means that we can not only dynamically modify resulting abstract syntax tree but source objects, too.
 Let's try to change our intermediate *subexp* value and see what happens.
 ```lua
 subexp.left = calc `20 / 5`

 print(eval(ast)) -- 86
 ```
-By the source object modification we affect the entire resulting tree (or trees if there is more complex parser).
+By the source object modification we affect the entire resulting tree.

 ## API